cfloersch/jarsigner-maven-plugin/README.md

     </plugin>
 ```

-In the above example we use a standard keystore model along with a timestamp authority.
-What is different is the
+In the above example we use a custom keystore model along with a timestamp authority.
+You will also notice the
 `clean` property which implies that any existing signature should be removed as we sign the archive with a new
 signature.
 Also notice the `strict` parameter.
 This parameter will force the jarsigner to fail if any of the
 keys used in the process are invalid, unusable for code signing, untrusted, etc. The default implementation will